waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.
 - **Silph Co.
 Blackout:** Losing in Silph Co. *does* cause a blackout and returns you to the last used Pokémon Center.
 - **Saffron City Navigation:** The city's layout is segmented.
 Using FLY is the most efficient method for traveling between distant points.
 - **Silph Co.
 Elevator:** Requires a two-step process.
-First, interact with the panel to select a floor.
-Second, walk onto one of the warp tiles at the back of the elevator room to trigger the map change.
+First, interact with the panel at (4,1) to select a floor.
+Second, walk onto one of the warp tiles at the back of the elevator room (e.g., (2,4) or (3,4)) to trigger the map change.
 - **Route 12 Pier:** The pier is segmented into isolated sections.
 The only way to proceed south from the northern pier is to find the correct warp point.

 ### D. General Mechanics